Furia25/FDF/README.md

 ## 🚀 Usage

-**Many "Constants" are defined in the includes/fdf.h header file.Feel free to change them :).
-Except FOV because its actually broken!**
+**Many "Constants" are defined in the includes/fdf.h header file.
+Feel free to change them :), except FOV because its actually broken!**

 ### 🔨 Compilation